Se-Gl/greenCSS-frontend/posts-blog/how-to-create-a-responsive-hero-section.md

 ## Start Coding - HTML

 To get started you can [download the hero image here](https://greencss.dev/images/blog/blogcontent/Hero-Image.webp).
 The entire project is wrapped in a `container` class.
-For the responsive appearance a grid system will used.
+For the responsive appearance a grid system will be used.
 The setup is straightforward.

 ## The Hero Section Project